catamphetamine/react-pages/README.md

 http.createServer(server.callback()).listen(3000, error => ...)
 ```

-And for HTTPS websites start the page server like this:
+Or, for HTTPS websites, start the page server like this:

 ```js
 import https from 'https'